About Ed

 Upon graduation, Dr. Barnhart and his colleagues established Maya Exploration Center through which to continue and share their research.
 As of 2020, he has led and/or organized over 200 ancient sciences travel courses in 15 different countries.
 To support MEC he created Mayan Calendar, LLC through which he is the author of an annual wall calendar and an iPhone app which explains the ancient Maya calendar.

 In 2012, he made his first lecture series for the Teaching Company’s Great Courses entitled “Lost Worlds of South America”.
 His second Great Course entitled “Maya to Aztec: Ancient Mesoamerica Revealed” was released in March of 2015.
 In 2018, his third Great Course was released, entitled “Ancient Civilizations of North America”.
 His fourth and most recent production was a new concept – a travel series entitled “Exploring the Mayan World” – released in July of 2020.
 All told, Barnhart now has 104 lectures/shows through Great Courses.
+His newest Great Courses on the Olmec will be out in Spring of 2025.

 Over the last decade, he has appeared multiple times on the History Channel, the Discovery Channel, Discovery Channel 3D, Canada’s Religion Television, Japanese NHK Public Television, and an award-winning documentary entitled “2012: The Beginning”.
 Dr. Barnhart is a Fellow of the Explorer’s Club and leads travel courses for college professors on ancient astronomy, mathematics and sacred geometry through his private company Ancient Explorations, LLC.